Exploring the boundary of quantum correlations with a time-domain optical processor: Abstract

 \section{Abstract}

 Contextuality is a hallmark feature of the quantum theory that captures its incompatibility with any noncontextual hidden-variable model.
-The Greenberger--Horne--Zeilinger (GHZ)-type paradoxes are proofs of contextuality that reveal this incompatibility with deterministic logical arguments.
-However, the simplest GHZ-type paradox with the fewest number of complete contexts and the largest amount of nonclassicality remains elusive.
-Here, we derive a GHZ-type paradox utilizing only three complete contexts and show this number saturates the lower bound posed by quantum theory.
-We demonstrate the paradox with a time-domain fiber optical platform and recover all essential ingredients in a 37-dimensional contextuality test based on high-speed modulation, convolution, and homodyne detection of time-multiplexed pulsed coherent light.
-By proposing and observing a strong form of contextuality in high Hilbert-space dimensions, our results pave the way for the exploration of exotic quantum correlations with time-multiplexed optical systems.
+The Greenberger--Horne--Zeilinger (GHZ)-type paradoxes are proofs of contextuality that reveal this incompatibility with deterministic logical arguments. \add{However, the GHZ-type paradox whose events can be included in the fewest contexts and which brings the strongest nonclassicality remains elusive.} Here, we derive a GHZ-type paradox with a context-cover number of three and show this number saturates the lower bound posed by quantum theory.
+We demonstrate the paradox with a time-domain fiber optical platform and recover the quantum prediction in a 37-dimensional setup based on high-speed modulation, convolution, and homodyne detection of time-multiplexed pulsed coherent light.
+By proposing and studying a strong form of contextuality in high-dimensional Hilbert space, our results pave the way for the exploration of exotic quantum correlations with time-multiplexed optical systems.

 \oldfootnote\thefootnote \thefootnote\oldfootnote